 - Try Anti-Itch Creams or Cornstarch: You can use an over-the-counter, anti-itch cream after checking with your doctor to make sure it does not contain any ingredients that can pose harm to your baby.
 You can also try sprinkling an unscented, cornstarch-based powder on the itchy area to keep it dry and relieve the itching.

 - Practice Good Hygiene: After having sex or going to the bathroom, make it a point to clean your vaginal area.
 Always wipe from front to back.

-If you experience vaginal irritation during pregnancy that is accompanied by symptoms like foul-smelling discharge and pain, you should consult your doctor right away to rule out STDs and other infections.
+Suppose you experience vaginal irritation during pregnancy accompanied by symptoms like foul-smelling discharge and pain.
+In that case, you should immediately consult your doctor to rule out STDs and other infections.
 The main cause of vaginal itching in early pregnancy is hormonal changes or infections.
 You should consult your doctor if the itching persists for a long time and you have pain or smelly discharge.
-Call your doctor if you notice anything abnormal in the vaginal area like ulcers, cuts, sores, or raised bumps.
+Call your doctor if you notice anything abnormal in the vaginal area, like ulcers, cuts, sores, or raised bumps.
 Once a healthcare professional finds the cause of the problem, he can recommend the appropriate treatment for vaginal itching during pregnancy.

 Vaginal itching during pregnancy is very common and can be treated by a doctor after determining the exact cause.
-But it is always recommended that you practice good hygiene to keep this problem at bay.
+But you should always practice good hygiene to avoid this problem.
 Keep your vagina clean and dry to avoid irritation.
 Do not use any medication to treat vaginal itching without asking your doctor first.

 2. Vaginal Yeast Infection; Cleveland Clinic; https://my.clevelandclinic.org/health/diseases/5019-vaginal-yeast-infection#symptoms-and-causes